Reforming criminal justice, transforming economic mobility

 initial dollars committed to scaling nationwide and community-specific interventions, including COVID-19 crisis relief

 The Justice and Mobility Fund is a collaboration launched by The Ford Foundation and Blue Meridian Partners with support from the Charles and Lynn Schusterman Family Philanthropies.
-Leveraging Blue Meridian’s rigorous investment approach and the Ford Foundation’s expertise in social justice grantmaking, the Justice and Mobility Fund presents the opportunity to make investments that can change the lives of generations.
+Leveraging Blue Meridian’s pooled funding and performance-based investing model and the Ford Foundation’s expertise in social justice grantmaking, the Justice and Mobility Fund presents the opportunity to make investments that can change the lives of generations.
 We welcome additional funders to join the partnership as we continue to innovate.

 The Ford Foundation centers on belief in the inherent dignity of all people.
 Around the world, too many people are excluded from the political, economic, and social institutions that shape their lives.
 Across eight decades, The Ford Foundation’s mission has sought to reduce poverty and injustice, strengthen democratic values, promote international cooperation, and advance human achievement.Visit Website